jocades/pcall/packages/rpc/README.md

   .action(async (c) => await db.posts.create(c.input))
 ```

-Then just call it like a regular server action from a server or client component.
+Call it from a server or client component.

 - Server component.